 House Calls for Nonprofits

-Underwritten by the Whitaker Foundation, our House Calls program offers hands-on training directly to arts organizations during their regular board meetings.
+Our House Calls program offers hands-on training directly to arts organizations during their regular board meetings.
 This free training program includes a 20-minute presentation by a VLAA volunteer or staff member, ten minutes for questions and easy-to-understand hand-outs.
 Organizations pick the date, time and location.
 Training options include:

 • Board Excellence highlights the most important aspects of board operations, and is appropriate for organizations that are in transition as well as for those that are just getting started.